Mapbender Quickstart: First steps with Mapbender¶

 Applications can be re-edited at any point.
 In order to do so, navigate to the application overview.
 Here, you can click on a

 Button for every application with corresponding editing rights.
 Furthermore, applications can be viewed in the Frontend via a Button.
-They can also be exported (), deleted () or made visible/invisible to not logged-in users ().
+They can also be exported (), deleted () or give public access ().

 3. Add elements to your application¶

-Mapbender consists of a toolbar, sidepane, content and footer.
+Mapbender applications consist of a Top toolbar, Sidepane, Map area and Footer.
 A variety of different elements can be added into these areas.

 Button --> Layouts.